galaxyproject/admin-training/sessions/14-ansible/ex1-intro-ansible.md

 ```

 This playbook runs on the localhost and so the script needs to actually be on
 the target machine.
-By adding some private/public key information and an ip
+By adding some private/public key information and an IP
-address here, we can also run this role on a remote machine.
-We'll get to that
+address here, we can also run this role to target a remote machine.
+We'll get
-later.
+to that later.

-* From the root of the script directory, run the playbook with
+* Install Anisble and then, from the root of the script directory, run the
+playbook.

   ```
+  sudo apt install -y ansible
   ansible-playbook -vv playbook.yml
   ```